VII Some Legends Rise and Fall:

 This dying wish to rest under the Acacia is auspicious, as many happy moments of our childhood were spent enjoying its luxurious green shade.
 Like this young man’s soul that longs to be at peace once again in the Acacia’s motherly embrace.
 In our HIV/AIDS work, the Acacia Tree grew into a symbol and inspired the project Acacia Fund, that nurse volunteer Gilda Sambajon started and developed to help with end-of-life issues of people like this young man.

-in a Holocaust of Ignorance and Fear
+A Tree Grows in a Holocaust of Ignorance and Fear

 On local ethnic networks, the shame and stigma of HIV/AIDS most intensely confronted the healthcare professionals, like newly arrived nurses from the Philippines and abroad, who were either uninformed or threatened by their families with divorce and separation if they worked in the hospital AIDS ward.
 Indeed, it was a most trying but challenging time for discarding old, useless, harmful beliefs on stigma, judgment and shame and changing these into useful, pragmatic, beneficial beliefs that lead to virtues of acceptance, compassion, and loving kindness.
 It was also a frenzied time of planting seeds of comfort for those stigmatized and frightened, of opening doors that had been tightly closed, and letting in the fresh air of hope that, given all we could do best, all will be well.

 To the prevailing belief, a strong counterpoint had to be silence equals death.
 It was a strategic message to inform high-risk groups and stimulate the public to open up tabooed topics, such as sex or death, for discussion in private, confidential settings.
 There were hardly any source of knowledge or grassroots experience for guidance.
 We all had to get the facts ourselves via “boots on the ground,” to learn from “ground zero” to form basic assumptions, formulate theories, and try out different strategies that hopefully would work.
+To all of these, APICHA took the challenge of finding pieces of a puzzle scattered (or lost) all over the place, then finding each piece, one by one to see what fits or does not fit the whole picture.
+The process was very tedious, mired in fear and doubt, even despair that clocks were ticking as infected people were dying in numbers.

+To the many Filipino Americans who joined hands in this mission, you will always be remembered, as we remembered all those people, who suffered the unknown epidemic; to APICHA who became voices to these ignorant victims, with PACEC, Inc. (Philippine American Community Executive Council) led by Venilda G. Jaynal, first woman president of PACEC, the largest umbrella organization of Fil-Ams in Northeastern USA, and an enduring pillar of the New York Fil-Am community from the 70s to the 90s, who made it the cornerstone of her advocacy.
 With support and resources from Gilda Sambajon, Irvi Sulit-Woo, Ludy Resurreccion, and Indira Parmar, Raquel Ordonez, Angela Timtiman, John-John Manlutac, a nurse with the Filipino Advocacy Group, Claire Melendez (oncology nurse at Memorial Sloan Kettering and Silliman University Alumni Association New York), Jorge Ortoll and Ma-Yi Theater, this enabled the PIEMBRERA Project for the services of these victims, until social services were made available through APICHA’s advocacy.

 NGO FORUM ON WOMEN IN BEIJING 1995: Looking at the World Through Women’s Eyes, APICHA panel presentation: “Impact of Migration, Sexual & Economic Exploitation on Asian & Pacific Islander Women in America – Focus on HIV/AIDS” (by Ludy Resurreccion & Indira Parmar), 2 September 1995, Beijing, PROC.
 Finally, an international forum where a Filipina and an Indian woman showed the form, shape, and impact of HIV/AIDS among Asian & Pacific Islander women in New York City, and the APICHA model of prevention and advocacy roles.
 Three decades later, the young Filipino man’s spirit imbued in his Acacia Tree has truly grown its shade, like the phenomenal maturing of APICHA into a Community Health Center, serving the once-invisible, voiceless people, and even contributing to the New York State plan, “Ending the HIV/AIDS Epidemic”.
 And yes, it did!

-Icon of The Aging Fil-Am
+Ma.
+Consuelo Almonte: Icon of The Aging Fil-Am

 Before she was dearly called “Tita Connie”, she has an exciting diplomatic career as Assistant to the Press Minister of the Pakistan Mission to the United Nations for forty three years.
 She met "almost every significant political figure that had been responsible for the rising (and sometimes falling), the shaping and the molding of the very people who made the history of Pakistan," according to Marium Soomro in an article entitled, "Consuelo: A Window of Pakistan."
 As she recalls, "It was my second home, the best part of my life."
 In gratitude, the Pakistani Government awarded her the Tamgha-e-Kidmat, the 7th highest honor given to military persons or civilians upon the invitation of then Prime Minister Motharma Benazir Bhutto.